 Our success is tested not by the absence of challenges but in the way we address them.
-The School uses a range of rewards and positive reinforcement strategies.
+The school uses a range of rewards and positive reinforcement strategies.
 Examples of these include:

 - Praise

 - Written comment on work/in book/in planner

 - Stickers

+- Lesson house points

+- Competition participation points

+- Service to school points

-- League of Effort points
+- Charity support points

 - Certificates

 - Weekly award

 - Mention in Assemblies

 - Motivational rewards/prizes

 - Special awards at Achievement Assemblies

 - Rewards Trip

 - Phone calls / letters / e-postcards home

 - E-postcards

-Rewards and Prom Trip Criteria are based on students achieving target amount of house points.
+Rewards and Prom Trip Criteria are based on students achieving target amount of house points and achieving the 5.
 The house point target will be released at the start of the academic year and at key points throughout the year where appropriate.
 Be aware that if a student does not meet the points target or is removed of a trip for a significant breach of behaviour then we may not be able to refund the fee if we are financially committed.

-By these means the School seeks to motivate students, create a positive learning environment, raise student self-esteem, and provide systems which can be used by all staff to contribute to raised levels of achievement
+By these means the school seeks to motivate students, create a positive learning environment, raise student self-esteem, and provide systems which can be used by all staff to contribute to raised levels of achievement